We are now well into 2016, and now is usually the time of year when people will begin to take stock of

 time commitments or possibly because of simple lack of willpower.

-We are now well into 2016, and now is usually the time of year when people will begin to take stock of the New Year’s resolutions that they made at the beginning of the year.
+We are now well into the year, and now is usually the time of year when people will begin to take stock of the New Year’s resolutions that they made at the beginning of the year.
 As is often the case, some of perhaps all of these resolutions may have fallen by the wayside, due to time commitments or possibly because of simple lack of willpower.

 It probably goes without saying that, here at Gogo Fruit Baskets, we’ve got a vested interest in healthy eating and eating well.
 In the inevitable rush to detox after weeks of indulgence, many people will start the New Year with a vow to introduce a healthier diet into their lives.